 FREE Admission, menu prices vary

 Grab some lunch and watch the eclipse at The Waterfront Orlando.
-Purchase a $0.99 Kona and recieve a pair of complimentary viewing glasses to catch the eclipse.
+Purchase a $0.99 Kona and receive a pair of complimentary viewing glasses to catch the eclipse.

 Other great locations: